MinjaeChoi119/In-Game-Brightness-Control-User-Experience-Study/README.md

 | Logo | 3.93 |
 | Preset | 2.86 |

-**Effectiveness** — distance between the brightness set with each method and the brightness set while watching the live game screen, on a 1–100 brightness scale.
+**Effectiveness** — distance between the brightness set with each method and the brightness set on the live scene, on a 1–100 brightness scale.
 Lower is better.

 | Method | Deviation |
 | --- | --- |